#1 in South West for Graduate Prospects

 Laura Garcia Moreno, 2022 graduate, now Production Assistant and Environmental Champion at Bath Festivals

-The Creative Writing course is taught at our stunning Newton Park campus, where you’ll be surrounded by wildlife and a beautiful 18th century landscape and lake.
+Both Creative Writing and Philosophy and Ethics are taught at our stunning Newton Park campus, where you’ll be surrounded by wildlife and a beautiful 18th century landscape and lake.

 You'll have access to a range of excellent facilities, including:

-As a Creative Writing student, you'll be able to benefit from:
+As a student of both Creative Writing and Philosophy, you'll be able to benefit from:

 As part of your degree, you could study abroad on a placement at one of Bath Spa’s partner universities.